SMG-Design/ex-gateway/docs/index.md

     authStatus
   } = data;
   console.log(`Successfully connected to organisation ${organisationId} and current users status is: ${authStatus}`);
-  if (authStatus === 'unauthorized') {
-    // Show user login process and request username and password.
-Trigger the 'login' event on form submission.
-We support Multi-Factor Auth.
 }
-}
 function doLogin({ username, password }) {
   socket.on('mfa', onMFA);
   socket.on('authorized', onAuthorized);
   socket.on('unauthorized', onUnauthorized);
-  socket.emit('login', { username, password });
 }
 function doMFA(code) {
   // emitting mfa will return either authorized or unauthorized, as setup during doLogin.